ZoeWithTheE/DiscordGPT/README.md

 you gotta install pycord dev build (i think, but maybe its in an official release now idk, this was over a year ago i installed it) to get the bot to register slash commands

 feel free to use this code anywhere. if you publish it tho, just make sure you put my name somewhere in there <3

+ highly unlikely ill update this in the future.